 PROFILE: Anne Getty Earheart comes from a line of oil executives—J. Paul Getty, founder of Getty Oil, was her grandfather.
 But the apple fell a bit far from the tree in this case, as Earhart decided to use her oil-based inheritance to start the nonprofit Marisla Foundation.
-From its debut in 1986, Marisla has been issuing grants for both humanitarian and environmental causes, with a strong focus on natural habitat conservation and sustainable management of ecosystems.
+Established in 1986, the foundation maintains an asset base of about $55 million and has awarded between $35 million and $45 million annually to its environment and human services programs.

 Marisla's environmental program largely supports activities that "promote the conservation of biological diversity and advance sustainable ecosystem management."
 It emphasizes marine conservation in western North America, Chile, and the Western Pacific.
 The program also funds innovative solutions to "health and environmental threats caused by toxic chemicals."